ktafakkori/feloopy/README.md

 ![Source Users](https://img.shields.io/github/downloads/ktafakkori/feloopy/total?label=source%20users&color=blue)
 </div>

+FelooPy (pronounced /fɛlupaɪ/) is a comprehensive and versatile Decision Science and Operations Research library.
+It allows for coding, modeling, and solving decision problems and aligns with low or no-code requirements, letting you focus more on analytics.
+The library covers various categories of mathematical and statistical methods for decision-making and utilizes numerous interfaces and solvers without requiring prompting large language models or learning complex coding syntaxes.
+It is primarily developed in Python, which makes it accessible and callable from multiple programming languages.

 [This](https://github.com/ktafakkori/feloopy) is FelooPy project's repository hosted by GitHub.
 For more information, please refer to FelooPy's [documentation](https://feloopy.readthedocs.io/en/latest/).

 ## Quick installation